axiros/terminal_markdown_viewer/README.md

 The ones I know of (and which made me write mdv ;-) ):

 1. There are quite a few from the js community (e.g. [msee](https://www.npmjs.com/package/msee), ansidown, ansimd and also nd which is great) but they require nodejs & npm, which I don't have on my servers.
 Also I personally wanted table handling and admonition support throughout and prob. too old to hack other peoples' js (struggling enough with my own).
 But have a look at them, they do some things better than mdv in this early version (I try to learn from them).
 Also [this](https://github.com/substack/picture-tube) would be worth a look ;-)
 2. pandoc -> html -> elinks, lynx or pandoc -> groff -> man.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)
 3. vimcat (Also heavy and hard to use inline in other programs)

 Summary: For production ready robust markdown viewing (e.g. for your customers) I recommend nd still, due to the early state of mdv.
 For playing around, especially with theming or when with Python, this one might be a valid alternative to look at.

+### Requirements

+- python2.7
+- py markdown (pip install markdown)
+- py pygments (pip install pygments)
+- py yaml (pip install yaml)

+Further a 256 color terminal (for now best with dark background) and font support for a few special separator characters (which you could change via config).

+> For light terms you'd just need to revert the 5 colors from the themes, since they are sorted by luminocity.

+I did not test anything on windows.

 ## Installation